boyedandtoyed/boyedandtoyed/README.md

 - 👋 Hi, I’m @boyedandtoyed
-- 👀 I’m interested in machine learning and django
+- 👀 I’m interested in data analysis and django
-- 🌱 I’m currently learning machine learning
+- 🌱 I’m currently learning data analysis
-- 💞️ I’m looking to collaborate on machine learning projects
+- 💞️ I’m looking to collaborate on data analysis projects
 - 📫 How to reach me my linkedin profile link https://www.linkedin.com/in/binod-tiwari-249270194/
 <!---
 boyedandtoyed/boyedandtoyed is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.